reactjs/react.dev/src/content/learn/removing-effect-dependencies.md

 - If you want to update some state based on the previous state, pass an updater function.
 - If you want to read the latest value without "reacting" it, extract an Effect Event from your Effect.
 - In JavaScript, objects and functions are considered different if they were created at different times.
 - Try to avoid object and function dependencies.
-Move them outside the component or inside the Effect.
+Move them outside the Component or inside the Effect.

 </Recap>